 Downstream of the control valve can have one or more diffusers depending on the calculated pressure drop.
 Because of the use of diffuser control valves can now be reduced in size because of the increase in backpressure.
 In this case, large pipe diameter is also required for the expansion of fluid can be achieved in diffuser design.

 More Resources: What is a Knife gate valve?
 Type, Working, Part, Use, Benefits,

 Working and Construction of Diffuser

 Disc diffuser is constructed to be installed within a diverging section which gets installed downstream of the control valve.
-The gas or vapor leaving the control valve enter the diffuser and flows through a special pattern of openings towards the downstream of piping.
+The gas or vapour leaving the control valve enter the diffuser and flows through a particular pattern of openings towards the downstream of the piping.

-When fluid with higher kinetic energy leaves the control valve noise and the vibration is produced.
-These particles of fluid when colliding with the disc diffuser surface a resistance in the flow of fluid is created that generates back pressure and slows down the fluid velocity.
+When fluid with higher kinetic energy leaves the control valve noise and vibration is produced.
+When these particles of fluid collide with the disc diffuser surface, a resistance in the fluid flow is created that generates back pressure and slows down the fluid velocity.

 Because of this disc diffuser resistance in the flow path of fluid creates back pressure on the control valve outlet port and helps the fluid to expand in downstream piping.
 This backpressure helps control the valve more efficiently to regulate the flow of fluid.

 More to Read: What is the Coriolis flowmeter and how this works?